-Caci Pritchett began her dance training in Atlanta, GA at North Atlanta Dance Academy under the direction of Michael Garrison.
+Caci Pritchett began her dance training in Atlanta, Georgia, at North Atlanta Dance Academy under the direction of Michael Garrison.
 Since then she has trained with Nashville Ballet, Lines Contemporary Ballet, and Atlanta Ballet.
-She recently graduated from the Ailey/Fordham BFA Program as an E. Corrigan Scholar and Senior Leadership Awardee with a concentration in Pre Med studies.
+She recently graduated from the Ailey/Fordham BFA Program as an E. Corrigan Scholar and Senior Leadership Awardee with a concentration in Pre-Med studies.

-Kat currently teaches Creative Ballet I & II, Ballet I/II and Coaches for Amazing Creatures Ensemble at Dancewave.
+Kat currently teaches Creative Ballet I & II, Ballet I/II and coaches the Amazing Creatures Ensemble at Dancewave.

 Gabriel Serrano was born and raised in Brooklyn, New York.
 He pursued dance training at Broadway Dance Center and Peridance Capezio Center, while earning his BFA at The City College of New York.
 Gabe has since danced for Melissa Gorga, Angel Haze, and Fifth Harmony.
 He can be seen in commercials for MTC Hits, Men's Wearhouse and Flips Audio, as well as the major motion picture, Step Up 3D.
 He has also toured with Dublin Worldwide's, "Man in the Mirror" - Micheal Jackson Tribute Show.
 Gabe continues to teach across New York CIty and enjoys sharing his knowledge with upcoming dancers.